-The Senckenberg Society has found that the Chagas bug might also survive in Southern Europe.
+The Senckenberg Society found that the Chagas (triatomine bug) might also survive in Southern Europe.
 The insect serves as an intermediate host for a dangerous parasite.

 Chagas disease bug moving to Southern Europe

 Chagas bugs, which can transmit a dangerous parasitic disease, are now also finding favorable living conditions in southern Europe.
-This is what researchers have found out from the University of Frankfurt and the Senckenberg Society.
+Researchers have found this from the University of Frankfurt and the Senckenberg Society.

 You might also like this: How to get rid of Oak Processionary Moth